 The San Francisco set also makes a fantastic gift, and it’s a great starting point for those new to Lego Architecture buildings.

 Set no: 21042

 Release date: 2018

-The skyline sets are a great introduction to Lego Architecture sets, but if you’re looking for something bigger and more challenging this Statue of Liberty set is a great option.
+The skyline sets are a great introduction to Lego Architecture sets, but this Statue of Liberty set is an attractive option if you’re looking for something bigger and more challenging.

 Get this set if you’re looking for a larger piece that still represents one of the most iconic landmarks in the United States.

 Release date: 2022

 This Singapore set is the latest addition to the Lego Architecture series, launched in January 2022.

 Currently standing as Lego’s most complex city skyline model, this set consists of 827 pieces to replicate some of Singapore’s most emblematic landmarks: Marina Bay Sands, One Raffles Place, the OCBC Center, Lay Pa Sat food market/Telok Ayer Market, the Fullerton Hotel Singapore and Supertree Grove at Gardens by the Bay.
 There is a lot to build here!